 To provide meaningful, insightful, and beneficial ways of experiencing nature on a frequent basis.

 Not everyone has both the time or the means to spend several hours of the week outside.
 For many, getting outdoors is often scheduled rather than habitual or daily.
-It's easy to find comfort in the predictability of indoor life.
-With bills, busy jobs, families, schools, etc, one often feels like they don't have enough time or energy to do something as simple as getting outside.
+It's also easy to find comfort in the predictability of indoor life.
+With bills, busy jobs, families, homework, etc., one often feels like they don't have enough time or energy to do something as simple as getting outside.

 We all desperately need more nature in our lives.